Thomas Lemuel James: United States Postmaster General

 On March 5, 1881, President Garfield announced his new cabinet, which included James as Postmaster General.
 Stepping down from his previous position as Postmaster of New York (which was to be succeeded by his son-in-law), he entered into office two days later.
 In only ten months he enacted lasting reforms.
 When he first took office, he found an annual deficit of $2 million, varying in amounts with few exceptions going back to 1851.
 He immediately began a policy of reform, making reductions in the star service amounting to $1,713,541, and in the steamboat service saving over $300,000, and thus clearing the debt.
 Moreover, he cooperated with the Department of Justice to undertake a thorough investigation of abuses and frauds within his department.
 The end result of this was the famous Star routes trials.
 In giving his annual report to Congress, he declared that his reforms would allow for a two or three-cent reduction in postage, which was enacted shortly thereafter.
 He also set up a convention of money ordering with Jamaica and the Australian colonies.
 However shortly after with the assassination of Garfield and Arthur becoming president, the entire cabinet would have been shuffled, and James decided to resign in December of the same year and withdrew from politics altogether.

 Later life

 He later became president of the Lincoln National Bank in 1882, as well as the Lincoln Safe-deposit Company of New York., and serving on their board of directors until his death.
 James moved to Tenafly, New Jersey in 1885.
 By 1896 he again entered politics, serving as the mayor of Tenafly.
 He died in New York City, and is interred at the Church of the Heavenly Rest in Manhattan.

+James was one of the founders and the first "Grand Monarch" of the Mystic Order of Veiled Prophets of the Enchanted Realm, an appendant body in Freemasonry.